aitatanit/PyMSI/README.md

 This command will automatically read data from individual sub-folder.
 User can define desire mass range, in case of blank default mass range will consider.
 Default option for matrix_save and image_plot is N, while making them 'Y' each image matrix and corresponding image will save with repsective folder name in path folder.

 #### Example 2.
-Decide mass range by looking at complete mass spectra
+Decide mass range by looking at complete mass spectra and then create ion-intensity map

 -----------------------------------------------------------------------------------------------------------------------